xugeaneeu/TVM2025-public/lab10/README.md

 ## Evaluation

 - C | 3 | Hey, Not Too Rough:
-  - Implement support for the Funnier annotations specified as *conditions*
+  - Implement support for the Funny annotations specified as *conditions*
 - B | 4 | Hurt Me Plenty:
   - Implement support for the quantifiers in predicates
 - A | 5 | Ultra-Violence: